Telecommunications in Greenland: Telephones

 All telephone numbers have 6 digits.

 There are adequate domestic and international telephone services, provided by cables and microwave radio relay.
 The system was totally digitized in 1995.
 The Greenland Connect submarine cable provides connectivity to Europe via Iceland and to North America via Newfoundland.
 TELE Greenland first used satellite communication in 1978 and currently uses 15 satellite earth stations (12 Intelsat, 1 Eutelsat, and 2 Americom GE-2), all over the Atlantic Ocean.

 Mobile

 As of 2019 there were 66,009 active mobile telephony subscriptions in use in Greenland.
 In 2007, all NMT (1G) networks were shut down.
 4G launched in 2014.

 Mobile coverage extends to nearly all inhabited areas in Greenland except some remote areas.

 In Greenland, VHF radio-telephone is also used.
 Users make calls over a radio instead of a phone.
-Outside of Greenland, VHF phones are mainly used on ships, but in Greenland they can also used as regular phones.
+Outside of Greenland, VHF phones are mainly used on ships, but in Greenland they can also be used as regular phones.
 In 2001, 42% of Greenlanders owned a portable VHF phone.

 On September 30, 2022, Tele Greenland has collaborated with Swedish Telecommunications provider Ericsson in building a 5G network in Greenland.